wusker/image-processing/README.md

-# Sharp Personal Image Processor
+# Sharp Local Image Processor

 Local drag and drop image processor that resizes and optimizes images for use on the web.